 A resource for museum visitors, teachers, students, and everyone interested in Asian art, culture, and history.
 The Art of Asia features objects from the Minneapolis Institute of Art’s permanent collection, and explores several cross-cultural Asian themes.

 Explore the tools that artists use—like line, color, and balance—to build works of art.

 |Get the Picture

-Here you’ll find pictures made by seven photographers whose work is in the permanent collection of The Minneapolis Institute of Arts.
+Here you’ll find pictures made by seven photographers whose work is in the permanent collection of the Minneapolis Institute of Art.
 Learn about great photographs and the approaches these photographers used to make them.

 There is no equivalent in the many Native American languages for the word art.
 Yet the objects here suggest that Native Americans are a highly spiritual people who create objects of extraordinary beauty.
 In Native American thought there is also no distinction between what is beautiful or functional, and what is sacred or secular.
 Design goes far beyond concerns of function, and beauty is much more than simple appearances.

 Explore and learn about the many ways ceramics have been made, used, and decorated throughout the world.

 Myths are stories that explain why the world is the way it is.
 All cultures have them.
 Throughout history, artists have been inspired by myths and legends and have given them visual form.
 Sometimes these works of art are the only surviving record of what particular cultures believed and valued.
 But even where written records or oral traditions exist, art adds to our understanding of myths and legends.